Education&Training

 11. Is accommodation and transportation reimbursement arranged for students participating in interviews?

-Offline interviews: The CIMR reimburses partial transportation expenses and covers all accommodation expenses for all students participating in interviews.
+Offline interviews: CIMR reimburses partial transportation expenses and covers all accommodation expenses for all students participating in interviews.
 In special cases, online interviews may be conducted.

-12. How are doctoral students admitted to the CIMR allocated mentors?
+12. How are doctoral students admitted to CIMR allocated mentors?
 Is it necessary to contact mentors in advance?

-Doctoral students at the CIMR must participate in three rounds of laboratory rotations, each lasting 1-3 months.
+Doctoral students at CIMR must participate in three rounds of laboratory rotations, each lasting 1-3 months.
 Students need to contact mentors to determine rotation-related matters before confirming admission to the first year.
 We encourage students to interview with mentors to determine whether the laboratory can accept rotation, the rotation time, and the planned research project.
 After completing three rotation rounds, students are admitted through mutual selection between mentors and students.

 We encourage students who have passed the second interview to start rotating in the CIMR before enrollment, which can effectively save time after enrollment.
 The early rotation can be in the form of an internship or graduation design.
 Early rotation helps students choose the laboratory they like.

-The CIMR’s academic activities are rich and diverse, including series of lectures such as:
+CIMR’s academic activities are rich and diverse, including series of lectures such as:

 • PI Candidate Series Lectures